1. Lunch in Stockton; A Pitstop En Route to Lodi

 9. Lodi's Woodbridge Ecological Reserve

 We finished our day at the Woodbridge Ecological Reserve in Lodi where thousands of birds had amassed and were feeding and splashing about.
+California has a great reputation for birds but until this point I had only been birding in the San Francisco Bay Area.
 We were really hoping to see the Sandhill cranes that come to Lodi to breed but alas, it was not to be.
 We were a little late in the season when we visited Lodi for a day in early March.
 Plus, Sandhill cranes normally don't arrive until dusk.
 We had a two hour drive from Lodi back to San Francisco ahead of us and didn't want to do it in the dark.
 Oh well, at least it gives us a reason to go back to Lodi.

 Sharing is caring...